Ways to Give

 Once established, these trees help keep invasive weeds at bay, provide food and shelter for our native birds and insects, and take carbon from the air.
 They also help make our neighbourhoods more enjoyable for everyone, offering shady green spaces where we can all connect with nature.

-We welcome your financial support but we’d also love for you to join us in the practical aspects of this work so please look out for invitations to join us at weeding, planting and mulching sessions in 2023.
+We welcome your financial support but we’d also love for you to join us in the practical aspects of this work so please look out for invitations to join us at weeding, planting and mulching sessions.